 You may also want to check with the Association for Health Care Resource & Materials Management (AHRMM) of the American Hospital Association, which maintains the AHRMM Novel Coronavirus (COVID-19) Update on health care supply chain issues and includes vetted non-traditional supplies, companies offering supplies at no cost, and alternate supply channels.

 A: The FDA does not have a list of all counterfeit or fraudulent products.
 To report fraudulent COVID-19 products to the FDA, email FDA-COVID-19-Fraudulent-Products@fda.hhs.gov.
 The CDC provides information on identifying counterfeit respirators at Counterfeit Respirators / Misrepresentation of NIOSH-Approval.

-Reporting Shortages of or Problems with Face Masks, Barrier Face Coverings, Surgical Masks, or Respirators
+Notifying the FDA of Shortages of or Reporting Problems with Face Masks, Barrier Face Coverings, Surgical Masks, or Respirators

 A: The FDA encourages reporting of any adverse events or suspected adverse events experienced with face masks, barrier face coverings, surgical masks, or respirators.